-As a first-time buyer, provided you meet the strict lending and affordability criteria, there’s a great range of first-time buyer mortgages to suit your circumstances and your budget and to help you get on the first rung of the housing ladder.
+As a first-time buyer, there’s a great range of first-time buyer mortgages to suit your circumstances and your budget and to help you get on the first rung of the housing ladder.

 As you’re new to the housing market, you may well be offered incentives or cashback schemes to encourage you to apply for a mortgage with them.
 The deposit you’ll need for a first-time buyer mortgage could be as low as 5% although, again, you’ll need to meet the relevant criteria to show you can afford your mortgage repayments.